bitterjug/elm-wpc/readme.markdown

       paddToColumnWidth : List Entry -> List DisplayEntry paddToColumnWidth : List Entry -> List DisplayEntry

-  - [x]  We need to make sure that when we prepend later items above an expanded item, and then scroll to the new scroll offset, that we update the `scrollTop` in scroll info in the model, in case the generated `scrollTo` command doesn't trigger a `Scroll` event.
-(But it appears to do it.)
+  Put these in another module.
+Maybe called posts as that's what wordpress has.

+  Change the main model to refer to an array of these.
+Major refactor to separate server-side posts and client side entries.??

-- If there are more to get, could we do a "content first" trick and fill in some empty content to allow scrolling to continue, and issue the GET request to fetch them, and replace them with real content when the content arrives?
+- [ ] If there are more to get, could we do a "content first" trick and fill in some empty content to allow scrolling to continue, and issue the GET request to fetch them, and replace them with real content when the content arrives?
   Problem is we don't know how many columns are incoming